 - Periodically review and update your ClamAV settings to match your system’s needs and requirements.

-By staying up-to-date with ClamAV’s updates and maintenance, you’ll ensure the software continues to provide effective protection for your Fedora Linux system.
+By staying up-to-date with ClamAV’s updates and maintenance, you’ll ensure the software provides adequate protection for your Fedora Linux system.

 ClamTk is a popular graphical user interface for ClamAV, providing an alternative for users who prefer a GUI over the command line.
 To install ClamTk, run the following command: